The plectic conjecture over function fields: Introduction

-\item We require that $F$ has the same constant field as $Q$ in order for the results of Xue \cite{Xue20b} to apply to the moduli of shtukas over $Y$.
+\item We require that $F$ has the same constant field as $Q$ in order for \cite{Xue20b} and \cite{AGKRRV21} to apply to the moduli of shtukas over $Y$.
 Without this hypothesis, $Y^{d\times I}$ may be disconnected, so its local systems are no longer dictated by representations of a single group.
-However, we expect Xue's results to apply even without this hypothesis, provided that we use Weil groupoids instead.
-We similarly expect groupoid versions of Theorem A, Theorem B, and Theorem C to hold without this hypothesis.
+However, we expect some version of \cite{Xue20b} and \cite{AGKRRV21} to apply even without this hypothesis.
+Consequently, this would remove this hypothesis from Theorem A, Theorem B, and Theorem C.

-\item Our strategy, as well as Remarks (1) and (2), also applies to moduli spaces of local shtukas as in \cite{FS21}.
+\item Our strategy also applies to moduli spaces of local shtukas as in \cite{FS21}.
 In particular, we expect a proof of the plectic conjecture for local Shimura varieties on the level of complexes, which should yield applications to (global) Shimura varieties via uniformization.
 We hope to report on this soon. \end{enumerate} \end{rems*}

 Tamiozzo considered a variant of Diagram (\ref{eq:pl}) in his thesis, though he did not proceed further.
-After completing this paper, the author was informed that X. Zhu proposed a similar strategy for proving Theorem A and Theorem B.
+After completing an earlier version of this paper, the author was informed that X. Zhu proposed a similar strategy for proving Theorem A, but only on the level of cohomology groups.